Undringar

-Undringar is the debut studio album from Swedish singer/songwriter Ted Gärdestad, released in 1972 on the Polar Music label.
+Undringar is the debut studio album from Swedish singer/songwriter Ted Gärdestad, released in early 1972 by Polar Music.
 It contains his breakthrough single "Jag vill ha en egen måne" as well as "Hela världen runt", "När du kommer" and "Snurra du min värld".
+In 1991, the album was released on CD.

+Production

+Recording for Undringar started on 27 October 1971 at Metronome Studio, Stockholm.
+The sessions concluded by December 1971.
 The album was produced by Benny Andersson and Björn Ulvaeus, engineered by Michael B. Tretow and features uncredited vocals by Agnetha Fältskog and Anni-Frid Lyngstad.
-In 1991 the album was released on CD.

 Track listing

-Music by Ted Gärdestad, lyrics by Kenneth Gärdestad except where noted.
+Music by Ted Gärdestad, lyrics by Kenneth Gärdestad.